-In order to access journals and databases., log in via EZ Proxy with your FAU Net ID and password.
-You should receive your FAU Net ID from Stephanie Gabrielsen.
-If you have problems with EZ Proxy, contact Tiffany Follin (firstname.lastname@example.org or 561-297-3642) to check your account.
-If you encounter an issue at night or during the weekend, the library service desk can check your account (561-297-6911).
+In order to access journals and databases, log in via EZ Proxy with your FAU Net ID and password.
+If you have problems with EZ Proxy, contact Tiffany Follin (firstname.lastname@example.org) to check your account.

 What You Need: Your FAU username and password

-To Use: From the Medical Library main page, click on the "Off Campus Access/ EZProxy" hyperlink located under the blue "Services" column.
+To Use: From the Medical Library main page, click on the "Off Campus Access/ EZProxy" hyperlink located in the left navigation column.
 Click the FAUnet ID icon in the left blue box; then fill in your username and password to log in.